-The aggregate principal amount of the Refunding Bonds, the date thereof, the maturity dates, principal amounts and annual rates of interest of each maturity thereof, the initial and semiannual interest payment dates thereof, and the terms of optional and mandatory sinking fund redemption thereof, shall be as specified in the Bond Purchase Contract.
+The aggregate principal amount of the Refunding Bonds, the date thereof, the maturity dates, principal amounts and annual rates of interest of each maturity thereof, the initial and semiannual interest payment dates thereof, and the terms of optional and mandatory sinking fund redemption thereof, shall be as specified in the Bond Purchase Contract approved in Section 7 below.
+The Bond Purchase Contract may specify that the Refunding Bonds are not subject to optional or mandatory sinking fund redemption prior to maturity.

 Section 4.
 Paying Agent Agreement.
-The form of instrument entitled "Paying Agent Agreement," tentatively dated as of June 1, 2012, by and between the District and the Director of Finance of the County of Sacramento, as Paying Agent, in substantially the form on file with the Secretary of the Board, is hereby approved and authorized.
+The form of instrument entitled "Paying Agent Agreement," tentatively dated as of December 1, 2013, by and between the District and Wells Fargo Bank, National Association, as Paying Agent, in substantially the form on file with the Secretary of the Board, is hereby approved and authorized.
 The Authorized District Representative is hereby authorized and directed to execute and deliver an instrument in substantially said form, completed with terms as shall be agreed to by the Authorized District Representative in accordance with this Resolution, and with such other changes therein as the Authorized District Representative may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof.
 All other terms of the Refunding Bonds required by Sections 53553 and 53554 of the Government Code and not otherwise specified herein shall be as specified in the Paying Agent Agreement.

 Section 5.
 Escrow Agreement.
-The form of instrument entitled "Escrow Agreement," tentatively dated as of June 1, 2012, by and between the District and Wells Fargo Bank, N.A., as Escrow Agent, in substantially the form on file with the Secretary of the Board, is hereby approved and authorized.
-The Authorized District Representative is hereby authorized and directed to execute and deliver an instrument in substantially said form, completed with terms as shall be agreed to by the Authorized District Representative in accordance with this Resolution, and with such other changes therein as the Authorized District Representative may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof.
+The form of instrument entitled "Escrow Agreement," tentatively dated as of December 1, 2013, by and between the District and Wells Fargo Bank, National Association, as Escrow Agent, in substantially the form on file with the Secretary of the Board, is hereby approved and authorized.
+The Authorized District Representative is hereby authorized and directed to execute and deliver an instrument in substantially said form, completed with terms as shall be agreed to by the Authorized District Representative in accordance with this Resolution, and with such other changes therein as the

+Authorized District Representative may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof.